Strickland v. Sony: Case

-Just before leaving the case, Thompson filed a motion with the court, quoting noted designer Warren Spector (Deus Ex, Thief) as being critical of Rockstar's actions, taken from a speech Spector gave at the Montreal International Game Summit.
-He even implied that Spector could be served a subpoena to testify, even though the court's jurisdiction did not extend to Spector's place of residence.
-On November 9, 2005, Spector lashed out at Thompson for taking his comments out of context, saying "Take two or three things, from different contexts, mash them together and you can mislead people pretty dramatically."
+On November 4, 2005, Sony's defense team submitted a motion to have Thompson removed from the case, stating that Thompson would "turn the courtroom into a circus".
+On November 7, 2005, Thompson withdrew from the case.
+On November 9, 2005, the video game designer Warren Spector lashed out at Thompson for taking his comments out of context, saying "Take two or three things, from different contexts, mash them together and you can mislead people pretty dramatically."

-On March 29, 2006, the Alabama Supreme Court upheld Judge Moore's ruling against the dismissal of the case.
-Law firm Blank-Rome, representing the defendants, had previously attempted unsuccessfully to have the suit dismissed during the pre-trial since it argued that the defendants had a right under the 1st Amendment to sell mature games to minors.
+On March 29, 2006, the Alabama Supreme Court upheld Judge James Moore's ruling against the dismissal of the case.
+Law firm Blank Rome, representing the defendants, had previously attempted unsuccessfully to have the suit dismissed during the pre-trial since it argued that the defendants had a right under the First Amendment to sell mature games to minors.
 At the time of the sale, there was no law preventing such a sale.
 Thompson called the ruling "exciting" because "no one has ever before survived a motion to dismiss."
 At the same time, the Alabama Supreme Court agreed to hear arguments as to whether the Fayette County Court had the jurisdiction to preside over the case at all.

 On July 29, 2009, the court granted summary judgement to Take-Two.
-One of the plaintiffs filed an appeal on Aug.
-10, 2009 which the Alabama Supreme Court affirmed the lower court's ruling in Sept.
-2010.
-The plaintiffs eventually chose not to seek further action and the case is officially closed.

-Devin Moore

-Devin Moore was apprehended several hours after the shootings in Mississippi.
-According to the Associated Press, after his recapture he said, "Life is a video game.
-Everybody's got to die sometime."
-Once in custody, Moore quickly confessed.
-He told detectives that he shot the men because he didn't want to go to jail.

-Moore faced trial in 2005 and pleaded not guilty.
-The trial judge barred the defense from introducing evidence to the jury that Grand Theft Auto incited Moore's shooting spree.
-Moore's attorney, Jim Standridge, contended that Moore was suffering from posttraumatic stress disorder at the time of the crimes.
-Standridge argued that Moore had been emotionally and physically abused by his father as a child.

-In August 2005, Moore was convicted as charged.
-On October 9, 2005, he was sentenced to death by lethal injection.
-Jim Standridge appealed the case.
-On February 17, 2012, the Alabama Court of Criminal Appeals upheld Moore's conviction in a 5-0 decision.
-The case will automatically be appealed to the Alabama Supreme Court, and can then be appealed to the Supreme Court of the United States.